ruhler/fable/README.txt

 Directory Structure
 -------------------
-calc/ - Source code for a calculator implemented in fblc. fblc/ - Source code for an fblc interpreter implemented in C. out/ - Directory where build outputs are placed, created as needed. spec/ - Source for the specification of the fable languages.
+calc/ - Source code for a calculator implemented in fblc. clock/ - Source code for a clock implemented in fblc. fblc/ - Source code for an fblc interpreter implemented in C. out/ - Directory where build outputs are placed, created as needed. spec/ - Source for the specification of the fable languages.